 The 1st and inaugural meeting of the EU-Georgia Civil Society Platform (CSP) was held on 16th June 2016 in Tbilisi and was co-chaired by Andrzej Adamczyk, member of the EESC, and Kakha Gogolashvili, chairman of the Georgian National Platform at the Eastern Partnership Civil Society Forum.
 The participants in the first CSP meeting adopted a joint declaration, assessing the state of play of the EU-Georgia Association Agreement's implementation and acknowledging the considerable progress achieved by Georgia since the beginning of the Association process.
 Nevertheless, they called ...

 The 7th meeting of the EU-Georgia Domestic Advisory Group will take place on 21 May 2021 via a video conference.
 Please click on the programme tab to consult the topics on the agenda.

 The 10th meeting of the EU Domestic Advisory Group under the EU-Ukraine DCFTA took place via a video conference on 15 March 2021.

-The 7th meeting of the EU-Moldova Civil Society Platform will take place on 30-31 March 2021 in the format of a videoconference.
-During the meeting, a debate will focus on assessing the state of play of the implementation of the EU-Moldova Association Agreement.
-The impact of the COVID 19 pandemic on the socio-economic development of Moldova will be alos be discussed as well as the aspect of digitalisation in health care in Moldova.
+The 7th meeting of the EU-Moldova Civil Society Platform took place on 30-31 March 2021 in the format of a videoconference.
+During the meeting, a debate focused on assessing the state of play of the implementation of the EU-Moldova Association Agreement.
+The impact of the COVID 19 pandemic on the socio-economic development of Moldova was also discussed as well as the aspect of digitalisation in health care in Moldova.